 Amazon vendors who can’t fulfill an order can either cancel it or put it in a backorder, if permitted by Amazon.
-Best practice is to stay on top of your inventory.
-You should mark items as either temporarily or permanently unavailable if they’re out of stock, before Amazon includes them in a purchase order.
+The best practice is to stay on top of your inventory.
+You should mark items as either temporarily or permanently unavailable if they’re out of stock before Amazon includes them in a purchase order.

 Why?
 Well, if you overdo the backorders or cancellations, Amazon might issue a chargeback to your business.